Carlos Cáceres

 Carlos Arturo Cáceres Pino (born 28 April 1977) is a Chilean former professional footballer who played as a forward.

 Career

 Cáceres was a prolific striker in the Chilean football, playing for 15 professional teams.
 Outside of Chile, he played for clubs in Mexico, Malaysia and Hong Kong.
 Due to his physical power, he was nicknamed Búfalo (Buffalo).

 In 2001, he became the Primera B Top Goalscorer playing for Deportes Antofagasta by scoring 23 goals.

 In 2011, he played for Quesos Kümey, an amateur club from a cheese (Queso in Spanish) manufacturing company based in Purranque, Chile, that competed in the 2011 Copa Chile.
-At the same time, he performed as coach for the Universidad Católica Academy in Osorno, Chile, alongside the former Paraguayan footballer Rolando Azás.
+At the same time, he performed as coach for the Universidad Católica Academy in Osorno, Chile, alongside the former Paraguayan footballer Rolando Azas.